Waze Carpool completes its Bay Area rollout and adds three new partners

 requested-ride-driver-perspective_1

 As it has been since its pilot debut in 2016, Waze Carpool is not seeking to attract professional drivers.
-Instead, it’s looking to sign up drives via its Waze app, and riders via the Waze Rider app, and it provides a minor payout from riders to drivers – but not more than the current average federal mileage rate.
+Instead, it’s looking to sign up drivers via its Waze app, and riders via the Waze Rider app, and it provides a minor payout from riders to drivers — but not more than the current average federal mileage rate.
 The whole payment structure is designed to help drivers recoup the cost of gas, and perhaps a bit of maintenance, but not much more than that.

 Waze doesn’t vet drivers, as a result, and the intent is literally just to facilitate carpooling through a technical solution, since traditional carpooling often fails because of a lack of sustained interest or too much variety in destinations among small groups of friends and coworkers.

-New riders get two free rides when they firs sign up for Waze, and thanks to the partnership, anyone who registers with UCSF or Kaiser Permanente work email addresses will also get an addition free ride.
+New riders get two free rides when they sign up for Waze, and thanks to the partnership, anyone who registers with a UCSF or Kaiser Permanente work email address will also get an additional free ride.

 0